Need help with a home studio? See all our home studio posts here. Tax tip: The fees online marketplaces charge you are tax-deductible.

 HOME STUDIO: Click here, or scroll to the bottom of this post for more info.

-To find in-person work near you, search for advertising and recording studios near you, and possibly include the search term “talent roster.”
+To find in-person work near you, search for advertising and recording studios near you.
+Here are 558 example results from the Twin Cities one • two • three • four.
+(You can possibly also search for “talent roster.”)
+Call them and say “I do voiceover and live in the [your city name here].
+Do you have use for a voice like mine?”
 VoiceActing101 also shares many, many ways to seek out work in a post you can read here.

 The BIG List: